wikimedia/banana-i18n/README.md

 All .i18n() calls will set the message for the new locale from there onwards.

+## Fallback

+If a particular message is not localized for locale, but localized for a fallback locale(defined in src/languages/fallbacks.json), the .i18n() method will return that.
+By default English is the final fallback language.
+But this configurable using `finalFallback` option.
+Example: `new Banana('ru', {finalFallback:'es' })`

 ## Placeholders

 Messages take parameters.
 They are represented by $1, $2, $3, … in the message texts, and replaced at run time.
 Typical parameter values are numbers (Example: "Delete 3 versions?"), or user names (Example: "Page last edited by $1"), page names, links, and so on, or sometimes other messages.